Why Does My Heart Race When I Drink Alcohol?

 Written By

-Have you ever felt your heart race during or after drinking?
+“Why does my heart race when I drink alcohol”—you might have asked yourself.
 When you consume a significant amount of alcohol, especially in a short period, your heart can beat fast and out of rhythm.

 Having an alcohol addiction can impact your heart health.
 Learn how alcohol addiction contributes to an increased heart rate and what you can do to prevent heart complications.